2020 Democratic National Convention: Programming

-The duration of the convention program was significantly downsized, from one that was originally expected to total 24 hours over the four days, to one that would total only eight hours.
+The duration of the convention program was significantly downsized from one that was originally expected to total 24 hours over the four days to one that would total only eight hours.
 The downsizing led the convention organizers to need far fewer volunteers than the 15,000 they had originally been trying to recruit.

+Music performances were filmed for inclusion in the main programming.

+In addition to the televised convention programming, further content was livestreamed by the Democratic Party on digital platforms.
 Prior to the beginning of each night's programming, the hip-hop music channel Behind the Rhyme on Twitch streamed the official pre-show and post-show for each night, with the latter featuring performances by Beverly Bond, Vashtie, DJ Cassidy, Jermaine Dupri on each night respectively.
-Music performances were filmed for inclusion in the main programming.
 The political podcast Pod Save America also aired a "Live from the Democratic National Couch-vention" special prior to the August 20 broadcast, which featured the premiere of its new documentary short Dress Rehearsal, which chronicled the April 2020 state Supreme Court election in Wisconsin.
+Following the closing night of the convention, the Democratic Party livestreamed an "after party" on digital platforms hosted by Andy Cohen and headlined by musician Diplo.
+The program featured segments featuring celebrities filmed from their homes.
+Celebrities participating in the "after party" broadcast included Alyssa Milano, Aubrey Plaza, Liza Koshy, Zooey Deschanel, Michelle Kwan, Nicole Ehrlich, Cat Cora, Jaime Camil, Elena Delle Donne, Jason Winston George, Keith Powell, and Neil Casey.
+Also featured in the "after party" program were political figures such as Democratic National Committee Chair Tom Perez, Senator Chris Coons, and Biden campaign advisor Symone Sanders.

 Platform

 In April, shortly after Sanders endorsed Biden, the two created a "Unity task force" to draft a version of the party platform.
 The Democratic National Convention Committee set up a series of "virtual platform meetings" to garner input from the general public.

-The Platform Drafting Committee Chair is Atlanta mayor Keisha Lance Bottoms.
+The Platform Drafting Committee Chair was Atlanta mayor Keisha Lance Bottoms.
 The Platform Standing Committee includes a number of party leaders and elected officials appointed by the DNC: